 In 1920, the town’s population peaked at 297.

 Like many other small agricultural towns in Kansas, its population fell in the next decades.
 Today, it is called home to about 121 people.
-The old public school is now utilized as the Green Christian School, a satellite of the Flint Hills Christian School of Manhattan, Kansas.
+The old public school, which closed in 2005, is now utilized as the Green Christian School, a satellite of the Flint Hills Christian School of Manhattan, Kansas.
 It serves students from kindergarten through the eighth grade.

 Green, Kansas, is located about 10 miles northeast of Clay Center, the county seat.